 With Qantas, you need 24,000 to upgrade from Economy to Premium Economy, so using the same example of $400 per month spend on your card, it would take 5 years to accumulate the points.
 And if it’s 60,000 to upgrade to Business, you could have nurtured a preteen by the time you’re able to sit at the pointy end of the plane.

+- Pay per month.
 While it’s important to pay your credit card off every month, not everyone does, no matter how good their initial intentions.
-If you do get into the habit of not paying the balance off regularly you’ll end up in so much debt there’s no chance you’ll be able to afford a holiday, and therefore you may loose your accumulated points.
+If you do get into the habit of not paying the balance off regularly you’ll end up in so much debt there’s no chance you’ll be able to afford a holiday, and therefore you may lose your accumulated points.

+- Limited lifetime.
 Most airline carriers that have a frequent flyer system have limitations on the life of the points.
 However, it only applies to non-active members.
-So, if you have points accumulated but you haven’t earned or redeemed any with your affiliated airline you will lose the points after a set timeframe; Qantas’ is 18 months.
+So, if you have points accumulated but you haven’t earned or redeemed any with your affiliated airline you will lose the points after a set timeframe.

 The key point when you compare travel rewards credit cards is to realise that you should also be looking to compare these cards with air miles credit cards and frequent flyer credit cards, because they may well possess practically all the same benefits.
 Equally, you could take a look at regular credits cards, because many also offer air miles and travel rewards.

-If you consider that foreign turf begins where your driveway ends, then you may want to consider a more regular rewards credit card.
+- Stay-at-home types.
+If you don’t get the travel bug much, then you may want to consider a more regular rewards credit card.

 What should I look for when I compare travel rewards credit cards?